Clarifai/docs/docs/clarifai-basics/quick-start/your-first-visual-search-app.md

 In this example, we want to perform a visual similarity search on people's faces.

-## Step 1: Set up your account or login
+## Step 1: Set up Your Account or Login

 Just [click here](https://clarifai.com/signup) if you need to set up your account for the first time.